scala/docs.scala-lang/contribute.md

 - **be polished** it must be thorough, complete, correct, organized, and "article-like" (personal programming notes don't quite fit.)
 - **be maintained** if the document might require revisions from time to time, it should come with an owner

 If you have something you're thinking about contributing, or that you're thinking about writing in order to contribute-- we'd love to consider it!
-Please don't hesitate to contact [Heather](http://people.epfl.ch) with any questions, concerns, clarifications, etc.
+Please don't hesitate to use GitHub issues and pull requests and the [scala/contributors room](https://gitter.im/scala/contributors) on Gitter for any questions, concerns, clarifications, etc.

 ## Document Templates